Tucker Carlson Absolutely Loses His Mind Over Biden Picking Kamala Harris as VP (Video)

 And that was the calm and restrained portion of the show.
 It only escalated from there.

-“So it seemed to inconceivable then, given his current state, Joe Biden would choose someone so transparently one-dimensional as Kamala Harris.
+“So it seemed too inconceivable then, given his current state, Joe Biden would choose someone so transparently one-dimensional as Kamala Harris.
 Someone as empty as he is.
-It would be the first entirely hollow presidential ticket in American history and we thought it could never happen,” Tucker said.
+It would be the first entirely hollow presidential ticket in American history, and we thought it could never happen,” Carlson said.

 “But it is.
 They’re doing it anyway.
 Biden-Harris, that’s what they’re going with.”